httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Which Requirements to Implement

-This section helps guide implementers in determining which requirements and syntax they should implement.
+The upcoming two sections, {{sane-profile}} and {{ua-requirements}}, discuss the set of requirements for two distinct types of implementations.
+This section is meant to help guide implementers in determining which set of requirements best fits their goals.
 Choosing the wrong set of requirements could result in a lack of compatibility with other cookie implementations.

 It's important to note that being compatible means different things depending on the implementer's goals.
 These differences have built up over time